 Had a little bash at making a gluten free steamed jam sponge pudding the other day and was absolutely over the moon with how well it turned out.
 The sponge was perfectly light and compared fabulously to the ‘gluten filled’ steamed puddings I’d enjoyed many years ago.

-If you have checked out any of my other recipes, you will know I don’t do complicated stuff.
+If you’ve checked out any of my other recipes, you will know I don’t do complicated stuff.
 And this steamed jam sponge pudding is no exception – it really is lovely and simple to pop together.
 It requires no fancy ingredients either.
 You can of course use lemon curd, marmalade or anything else that takes your fancy instead of jam.

 Ingredients (serves 4-6 dependant on portion size)